serval/serval-mesh/test-runner/README.md

 The current state of this code base is far from where it will eventually be.
 Right now, this

-* Is a simple command-line application that runs a WASM program provided to it
+* Is a simple command-line application that runs a Wasm program provided to it
 * Will perform some simple checks to test if the relevant files exist or not, but is not very thorough at it
 ## Issues